 1. What do you want to write about?

 This one seems pretty easy, right?
 Just sit down, come up with a topic, and then come up with a perfectly witty name describing that topic.

 OK, so that’s easier said than done.

-Here’s my recommendation: Before you start your blog REALLY think about the topics you’re interested in writing about.
+Here’s my recommendation: Before starting your blog REALLY think about the topics that interest you.
 Are you mostly going to post recipes?
 Then something cooking related is totally appropriate.
 Are you going to post your recent shopping finds plus outfit of the day photos?
 Go with something fashion-related.
 But if you think you’re going to post recipes + an outfit of the day + television reviews, maybe you’ll want a blog name that is broader and will give your brand room to grow.

 2. Be Unique